Not your typical beauty showcase, the goal of this year's Lush Summit was to motivate, engage, and incite environmental action.

 Lush has also just launched its first-ever Spring Prize – a £200,000 fund that is divided into 11 awards across four prize categories, to individuals and groups, at all stages of development, working toward environmental and social regeneration.
 (Nominations are open until February 28, 2017.)

 Little details about the summit impressed my zero-waste, anti-plastic sensibilities.
 There were no disposable water bottles available; people were told in advance to bring refillable ones.
 Coffee cups are made of brown recycled paper, without lids, and composting bins were available for disposal.
 The vegetarian food was served on disposable wooden plates with wooden cutlery.
-These decisions are subtle yet powerful acts of protest in themselves – so rarely encountered at large events, which tend to default to the easiest, cheapest, plastic options, and for that very reason, highly impressive.
+These decisions are subtle yet powerful acts of protest in themselves – so rarely encountered at significant events, which tend to default to the easiest, cheapest, plastic options, and for that very reason, highly impressive.

 Room for improvement?

 Admittedly, ingredient lists are one of the first things I examine and criticize when reviewing products, and Lush isn’t as clean as the brands I use daily.
 I do not think, however, that the controversy over “safe synthetics”, even if I don’t agree with their use, should obscure the incredibly progressive and important work that Lush is doing in other areas – projects that many purely natural cosmetics company aren’t even close to touching.
-The company deserves recognition for its activism and its amazing lack of packaging (more to come on that favorite topic!).
+The company deserves recognition for its activism and its fantastic lack of packaging (more to come on that favorite topic!).

-TreeHugger was a guest of Lush at the Lush Summit in London in February 2017.
+TreeHugger was a guest of Lush at the Lush Summit in London in February of 2017.
 There was no obligation to write about the summit.